Beckwourth Pass: History

 In 1937, a bronze plaque was erected at Beckwourth Pass by the Native Daughters of the Golden West to commemorate the discoverer and the pioneers who passed along the trail.

 On August 8, 1939, Beckwourth Pass was designated as California Historical Landmark Number 336.

+In 1982, the Western Pacific was acquired by the Union Pacific Corporation and it was merged into the Union Pacific Railroad.
+The former Western Pacific Railroad's Feather River Route is owned and operated by the Union Pacific Railroad.